 There are four things you can do to protect your home’s plumbing.

 If your home’s plumbing is visibly old and is showing signs of wear and tear, you are better off replacing it before there are any issues.
 If you are on the fence about whether you should pay to overhaul your entire plumbing system, make an appointment with a home inspector.
 They will be able to give you a professional recommendation about what to do.

 If you have any trees that are close to your home, you should strongly consider having them cut down.
 Some trees have such invasive root structures that they can interfere with your home’s plumbing system.

 Insulate Your Plumbing

 Pipe insulation can prevent freezing in the winter, and you should do it for both cold and hot water pipes.
-Insulators are easy to install and you can learn how to install them correctly by watching professional videos online.
+Insulators might be easy to install yourself, or you can contact a professional with any questions.

 Prep Your Home for Winter

-If you’re not going to be home during the winter months, you should prepare your home for your absence.
+If you are not home during the winter months, you should prepare your home for your absence.
 This involves:

 - Turning off your water

 - Draining pipes once the water has been turned off